 - Local Rule 4 will be strictly enforced.

-- UMC hearings are currently being held on Wednesdays at 11:00 a.m.
+- UMC hearings are currently being held on Tuesdays at 11:00 a.m.
 UMC is strictly for non-evidentiary motions which can be heard in 10 minutes or less.
 Fee hearings, summary judgment, and any evidentiary matters will NOT be heard at UMC.

 - Hearings longer than 30 minutes require a scheduling request to CAD-DivisionRF@pbcgov.org (copies to all parties).

-IV.
-Coverage Attorneys
+V. Coverage Attorneys

 - Coverage attorneys are expected to comply with Florida Rule of General Practice and Judicial Administration 2.505(e)(6) and(g) by filing a Notice of Stand-In counsel or otherwise having their appearance reflected on a record maintained by the court or Clerk of Court (e.g. pretrial sheet).
 The Court may not recognize the appearance of coverage attorneys who fail to comply with the Rule.

-V. Landlord/Tenant Cases
+VI.
+Landlord/Tenant Cases